incrudable/forms/README.md

 #### control definition properties

+- controlValidators - optional - list of names of validators to be applied to the control
-* label - required - human readable value that will label the control on the rendered form
+- label - required - human readable value that will label the control on the rendered form
-* propertyName - required - key that will be used to attach the control to a form group.
+- propertyName - required - key that will be used to attach the control to a form group.
 The user supplied value can also be found under this property name.
 Each control must have a unique propertyName
-* position - optional - coordinate and sizing values that describe the layout of the control.
+- position - optional - coordinate and sizing values that describe the layout of the control.
 Based on [Angular Gridster properties](https://github.com/tiberiuzuld/angular-gridster2/blob/master/projects/angular-gridster2/src/lib/gridsterItem.interface.ts)
-* type - required - the [type](#built-in-form-controls) of UI control to
+- type - required - the [type](#built-in-form-controls) of UI control to
   render.
-* typeOptions - optional - certain control types require additional information.
+- typeOptions - optional - certain control types require additional information.
 For example, select needs additional details concerning the list of options a user can choose from.

   example